Umbra-Domini/pico-flash/README.md

 ---

-### Step 7 — (Optional) Add a payload
+### Step 7 — Add payloads

-If you have a DuckyScript payload ready, place it in the repo root with a `.dd` extension.
-The script will detect it automatically and let you choose whether to arm it at flash time.
+Place your DuckyScript payloads in the repo root with a `.dd` extension.
+The script will detect all of them automatically and present an interactive picker at flash time — choose which one to arm, or skip to leave the Pico in safe mode.

 ```
 ~/Desktop/pico-flash/your_payload.dd
+~/Desktop/pico-flash/another_payload.dd
 ```

+You can have as many `.dd` files as you like.
+Only one can be armed per flash.

 ---